lud/gem/README.md

-You may even return `{:ok, {:error, err}, events}` if you want the command to be considered as succesful, in wich case the events will be broadcasted and executes, but still want to return an error from `Gen.run/2`.
+You may even return `{:ok, {:error, err}, events}` if you want the command to be considered as succesful, in wich case the events will be broadcasted and executed, but still want to return an error from `Gen.run/2`.

 If you need to return a reply but no events, just return and empty